 Style tip: A timeless piece of fashion, Chikankari sarees can be styled with straight hairstyles and minimal jhumkas.

-From Odisha comes a different type of Saree - the hand-loomed Bomkai.
+From Odisha comes a different type of Saree – the name of sarees in India are hand-loomed Bomkai.
 This saree appears to be modern in look and feel but the patterns are deeply rooted in the culture of the state.

 The Bomkai Saree can be woven in cotton which is used for daily wear but the silk Bomkai Sarees are rich and festive.
 The Saree carries inspiration from the hidden past, displaying magnificent mythological motifs.